fourTheorem/slic-starter/README.md

 9. Trigger your pipeline by commiting your changes to the repository
 10. Monitor your deployment by viewing the orchestrator pipeline in the AWS Console CodePipeline page.
+11. Wait for your deployment to fail! _Wait, what?_ Yes, your first deployment will fail.
+This is expected and all part of the process.
+Read on to find out more!

+## Getting to your First Successful Deployment

+The CICD process attempts to build and deploy each service in parallel.
+This is done so you get quick feedback and to improve the overall deployment speed.
+It also means that deployment can fail if there are dependencies between services.
+Out of the box, SLIC Starter has a `baseline` module that sets up a Route 53 Hosted Zone and some certificates.
+These are required by the `frontend` and `checklist-service` services, so those builds will fail if the cerificates aren't ready yet.
+This is just one example.
+There are other services that depend on common resources so it will require a few retries in both staging and production before everything is deployed.

+You can inspect the failures in the Orchestrator Pipeline view in the CodePipeline console of your CICD account.
+You can retry the `stgDeploy` phase by clicking the _Retry_ button in the pipeline.

+Once you get all services in staging successfully deployed, you might find that the test stage fails.
+This is likely to do with the front end being in accessible.
+As we already mentioned, your DNS entries will need to be set up.
+Let's understand how this all works better!

+1. CICD will create `NS` and `A` records for staging in your staging account.
+When production deployment happens, it will also create `NS` and `A` records in your production account.
+1. You need to decide who will own the records for your APEX domain, i.e. the parent domain (such as `sliclists.com`)
+1. If you let your production AWS account own these records, you need to copy the `NS` records from your production Route53 into your domain registration.
+You will then need to copy the `NS` records (only the `NS` records!) for staging into your production Route53 for the apex domain.
+1. Alternatively, if you want another provider to own the nameserver records for your domain, you should copy all generated DNS records (except `NS` type records) from your staging and production account into that provider's DNS records.

+Once you have set up the required DNS configuration and it has propagated, your front end staging application should be available at `https://stg.YOUR-DOMAIN.TLD` and you can click _Retry_ on the test phase of the pipeline!

 ### Set up your domain for email